Skip to content

 Multi-Service Application Example

-Running multiple microservices from a single process with shared configuration.
+Running multiple microservices from a single process with shared configuration and inter-service communication.

 Project Structure